Material Issues and Related SDGs

 -

-Ratio of mid-career hires among employees
+Ratio of mid-career hires among employees in service

 -